nicoddemus/ezored/README.md

 <img src="extras/images/doc-logo.png?v=2017-12-07" alt="ezored">

 The ezored is a build tool with focus on progressive integration with native code.

-It has everything that you need to integrative native C++ code into your current application (mobile, desktop etc), because native code is more secure and faster.
+Progressive integration means that if you are building a new application or already have one (mobile, desktop or cli), you can integrate it with a compiled code with ezored.

-The main goal of ezored is let you code a single C++ code and generate a library for multiple platforms, instead of write the same business logic code in all used languages and for all used platforms.
+Running native code means fast execution (the code is compiled to machine code) and safe execution (since it is harder to disassemble and/or modify).

-Progressive integration let you attach ezored generated library into your current application or into a new application as part of it.
-The aim is not replace platform UI code, but the business logic code.
+Some concepts are used internally to make it happen:

-The ezored use a dependency concept to fragment parts of your C++ code into small modules (you business logic classes, log classes, http client classes, helper classes).
+- Dependency: Is a fragment of C++ code.
+Can be a full http client implementation or can be your private business logic.

-The ezored use a target concept to understand how it will compile the C++ code (joining all dependency C++ code) and generate the final library file (.so, .a, .framework, .dll, dylib etc).
+- Target: Is the way of all dependencies are compiled.
+Each platform has their rules, and the target know it and compile the code using the correct way.

 Today we have implemented officially this targets: